alecritson/craft-spectrum-fieldtype/readme.md

 ```

 ### Twig extensions
-The spectrum has a couple of cool twig filters you can use as well, if you want darken or lighten a color (again these will only work with hex values)
+The field type has a couple of cool twig filters you can use as well, if you want darken or lighten a color (again these will only work with hex values)

 The value is the number of steps between `-255` (to black) and `255` (to white)